PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 RRSIGs have a validity period, in PowerDNS by default this period starts at most a week in the past, and continues at least a week into the future.

-Precisely speaking, the time period used is always from the start of the previous Thursday until the Thursday two weeks later.
-This two-week interval jumps with one-week increments every Thursday.
+Precisely speaking, the time period used is always calculated from the start of the previous Thursday until the Thursday two weeks later.
+This is then shifted by a number of seconds depending on the zone, so that the start of the time period varies.
+I.e. some zones are from Friday to Friday, some are from Saturday to Saturday, etc. We use 128 distinct start dates.

+This two-week interval jumps with one-week increments every week at the same time (for a specific zone and all other zones mapped to the same start date).

 **Note**: Why Thursday?
 POSIX-based operating systems count the time since GMT midnight January 1st of 1970, which was a Thursday.
 PowerDNS inception/expiration times are generated based on an integral number of weeks having passed since the start of the 'epoch'.
+A per-zone offset between 0 and 600075 is then applied to this to spread the signatures over the week in 128 chunks, each 4725 seconds long.

 PowerDNS also serves the DNSKEY records in live-signing mode.
 Their TTL is derived from the SOA records *minimum* field.
 When using NSEC3, the TTL of the NSEC3PARAM